-The Different Valves Used in Plumbing
+7 Valves Used in Residential Plumbing

-Butterfly valves have an internal disc that rotates to regulate the flow of water.
+Externally, butterfly valves resemble ball valves, since they have a lever-type handle that opens and closes the valve.
+Internally, the design uses a metal disc that rotates to regulate the flow of water.
 Because the water flows around the disc, which is at the center of the valve, the water flow is reduced somewhat, even when the valve is fully open.
-The rate of water flow can be precisely adjusted with a butterfly.
+Unlike a ball valve, which is intended as an ON-OFF valve, a butterfly valves can precisely adjust the volume of flow.
 One notable drawback of a butterfly valve is that the gasket inside the valve can present maintenance issues after a few years.

-Fixture Shutoff Valve
+Fixture Shutoff Valve (Stop Valve)

 Fixture shutoff valves are small valves with small twist handles or knobs, used to control water flow to individual plumbing fixtures, such as faucets and toilets.
 There are straight versions and 90-degree-angle versions (also known as angle valves or angle stops).
 Shutoff valves allow you to work on a faucet or other fixture without having to shut off the water to the whole house at the main shutoff valve.

 Externally, fixture shutoff valves resemble small gate valves, since they usually have a small knob or wheel that turns to open and close the valve.
 Internally, fixture shutoff valves can use one of several different designs.
 Some types use a simple compression washer that opens and closes against a valve seat operated by the valve handle.
 Others use a diaphragm design, in which the valve stem controls a flexible diaphragm that presses down against a valve seat opening to stop the flow of water.